 Yellow Satinheart Bosistoa transversa

-This elegant small to medium sized tree species reaching a height of 15m is found in warmer subtropical rainforests (Image 1).
-Bark is brown in colour (grey patches are lichen), and features small longitudinal fissures and blisters (2).
+This elegant small to medium sized tree species reaches a height of 15m and occurs in warmer subtropical rainforests (Image 1).
+Bark is brown in colour (grey patches are lichen), and features small longitudinal fissures and some blisters (2).
 White to cream coloured flowers are borne on large panicles emerging at the end of branches.
 Flowers feature 5 ovate petals and 10 prominent stamens with solid flattened filaments and brown anthers (3).
-The fruit is a small woody follicle less than 1.5 cm long with distinct horizontal ribs showing on the surface (4).
+The fruit is a small woody follicle less than 1.5cm long with distinct horizontal ribs showing on the surface (4).
 Compound leaves consist of two to three leaflets or are sometimes reduced to a single leaf.
 Leaflets are; up to 14cm long, broad elliptic to lanceolate (lance-shaped) with entire margins, hairless, rather thick and strong in texture.
 Venation is very prominent on lower leaflet surface (5).
 Distribution: northern NSW to central Qld.